 Vaccination is not usually recommended for older children and adults, even when planning travel to high-risk countries, as there is little evidence of vaccine efficacy in those age groups.

-NB: As this is a live vaccine, it is not suitable for the following groups and the injectable form should be given: pregnant women and immunocompromised people.
+NB: As this is a live vaccine, it is not suitable for the following groups: pregnant women and immunocompromised people.